 Cotton un shanash bags for storing flour

-Two Karakalpak cotton un shanash used for storing bread flour
+Two Karakalpak cotton un shanash used for storing bread flour.

 Often bags are named after the purpose that they serve.
 Thus a so'k shanash is a bag for fried millet and an un shanash is a flour bag.
 They are sometimes mistakenly called salt bags.
-Salt was readily available from local sources like Barsakelmes lake and tended to be kept in dried pumpkin containers known as asqabaq or qabaq.
+Salt was readily available from local sources such as Barsakelmes lake and tended to be kept in dried pumpkin containers known as asqabaq or qabaq.

 Pronunciation of Karakalpak Terms